 Pinterest Hidden ImagePinterest Hidden Image

-Discover the latest celebrity book club picks to add to your reading list here.
-This blog post contains an updated list each month.
-You’ll appreciate this quick and easy resource that has them all in one spot.
-So, keep reading to see what the top bookish famous people like Oprah and Reese are reading right now.
+Find all the latest celebrity book club picks to add to your reading list here.
+This blog post contains an updated list of them all in one spot each month (sometimes with advanced spoilers, too).
+It’s a quick and easy resource for you to reference again over time.
+Keep reading to see what the top bookish famous people like Oprah and Reese are reading right now.

 celebrity book club logos on a stack of books.